A Dynamic New View

 The live-imaging microscope, installed on campus in November 2014, provides a controlled environment for cells, tissues and small organisms to move and grow.
 High-speed cameras and an automated focusing device are used to create images of multiple fluorescent labels in the cells and high-resolution time-lapse movies, capturing the action over milliseconds, seconds, hours and days.

-The new microscope will prove useful for more than a dozen research programs on campus, as well as help draw new researchers, says Ann Norton, director of UI’s Institute for Bioinformatics and Evolutionary Studies (IBEST) Optical Imaging Core, where the microscope is housed.
+The new microscope will prove useful for more than a dozen research programs on campus, as well as help draw new researchers, says Ann Norton, director of U of I’s Institute for Bioinformatics and Evolutionary Studies (IBEST) Optical Imaging Core, where the microscope is housed.

 “We have more investigators looking at things at the cellular or even the molecular level,” Norton says.